prolonged detention

 • All five defendants were at that time considered problematic youths in their communities.
 One by one, the police placed them under sheltering and investigation.
 The first four defendants had known each other before the case, but none had met the fifth defendant until their trial.

-• Separate from the above two incidents, Chen Jianyang and Tian Weidong were charged with stealing 1,600 RMB worth of valuables on September 2, 1995.
+• Apart from the above two incidents, Chen Jianyang and Tian Weidong were charged with stealing RMB1,600 worth of valuables on September 2, 1995.

-• Also separate from the above incidents, on October 5, 1995, Tian Xiaoping was arrested on the scene of a robbery of two truck drivers and was charged with the robbery.
+• Also apart from the above incidents, on October 5, 1995, Tian Xiaoping was arrested on the scene of a robbery of two truck drivers and was charged with the robbery.

 • In the middle of 1995, Xiaoshan City had a months-long Strike Hard campaign.

-• In 1996, China had its second nationwide Strike Hard campaign.
+• In 1996, China conducted a nationwide Strike Hard campaign.

-• On March 17, 1996, the system of sheltering and investigation was formally abolished by the legislation.
+• On March 17, 1996, the system of sheltering and investigation was formally abolished.

 Procedural history